dotanuki-labs/python-cli-tool-scaffold/.github/pull_request_template.md

 ## Description
 > Describe your changes in detail

-## Motivation and Context
 > Why is this change required?
 What problem does it solve?
-> If it fixes an open issue, please link to the issue here.
+> If it fixes an open issue, please put a link to the issue here.

 ## Types of changes
 > What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: